 Many online articles list the best states in the US for landlords.
-While states like Texas and Arizona almost always make these Top 10 lists.
-One state that you will never see listed is New York.
-The reason New York is not considered a landlord friendly state is because there are multiple laws in place that provide tenants with numerous rights.
+While states; like Texas and Arizona almost always make these Top 10 lists.
+One state; that you will never see listed is New York.
+The reason New York is not considered a landlord friendly state is because there are many laws in place that provide tenants with many rights.
 There are many examples of it taking 6+ months to evict a tenant who has stopped paying rent.
 Below we discuss the process for grounds for eviction in New York.

 Grounds for Eviction of Rent Controlled or Stabilized Tenants